On a classification of irreducible periodic diffeomorphisms on surfaces which commute with certain involution: Cyclic branched coverings of tori

-Finally, let us consider the case where $\bar{f} = h_{3,1}$.
-The multiple orbits of $h_{3,1}$ are three fixed points.
-A nonempty $\bar{f}$-invariant subset with an even number of points in the set of these three fixed points is a two point set.
+\begin{proof} The multiple orbits of $h_{3,1}$ are three fixed points.
+A nonempty $\bar{f}$-invariant subset with an even number of points in the set of these three fixed points is a two-point set.
 All of them are mutually conjugate, and hence we can assume that $p$ is branched at $y$ and $z$ in Figure \ref{fig:h31}.
-Thus, the branch locus of $p$ is the same as the case the case \ref{case:41} in Lemma \ref{lem:5}.
-By a parallel argument, we can see that $G$ is conjugate to a subgroup of $\langle h_{6,1}, I \rangle$.
+Thus, the branch locus of $p$ is the same as the case \ref{case:41} in Lemma \ref{lem:5}.
+By an argument parallel to that in the final paragraph of the proof of Proposition \ref{prop:2}, we can see that $G$ is conjugate to a subgroup of $\langle h_{6,1}, I \rangle$. \end{proof}